This blog post was originally posted on July 14, 2017 and was updated on September 9, 2020.

 La Cuchara de San Telmo

-This amazing bar, nicely hidden away in the Parte Vieja neighborhood, is a perfect marriage of Basque tradition and modern cuisine.
 Apart from a wonderful selection of delicious pintxos, La Cuchara de San Telmo has an unmissable rice dish you simply must try.
-Made from the Italian pasta orzo, the risotto cremoso dish is one of the highlights on the menu.
+Made from Italian orzo, the risotto cremoso dish is one of the highlights on the menu.
 Pair it with a delicious wine and soak up the local atmosphere.